arviz-devs/arviz-plots/docs/source/glossary.md

 EABM
   Acronym for Exploratory Analysis of Bayesian Models.
-We use this concept to reference all the tasks within a Bayesian modelling workflow outside of building and fitting or sampling a model.
+We use this concept to reference all the tasks within a Bayesian workflow outside of building and fitting or sampling a model.
 For more details, see the [EABM virtual book](https://arviz-devs.github.io/EABM/)